3 stellar Cyber Monday telescope deals

 Over last month's Amazon Prime Day we saw some massive price drops on telescopes (as well as on some of the best binoculars around), so we had high hopes for this year's mega shopping events.
 We'll be honest, so far telescope offers have not been amongst the best Cyber Monday deals we've spied so far.
 However, that doesn't mean there aren't bargains to be had, and we've hunted out three of the best, right here.

-The best savings by far are on the Celestron NexStar range at Adorama: there's 40% off the 4SE, 6SE and 8SE, saving you up to $840.
+In the US, the best savings by far are on the Celestron NexStar range at Adorama: there's 40% off the 4SE, 6SE and 8SE, saving you up to $840.
 Note that due to the current high demand for telescopes right now, most of these are on backorder with new stock due early January, which means you'll need to wait a bit before you receive yours.
+In the UK, there's £100 off the Celestron PS1000 Newtonian Reflector telescope at Jessops.

+We'll start with the US deals.
+Jump straight to the UK deals instead.

 Celestron NexStar 4 SE | Was $1,359.95 | Now $799 | Save $560.95 at Adorama